sujan-sarker/sujan-sarker.github.io/_pages/projects.md

 ### [2020 - *Current* ]
 -----------
-* SHUVRO-21: A Comprehensive System for Bengali Text Documents.
+* SHUVRO-21: A Comprehensive Tool for Bengali Text Documents.
 * Modeling Cold Start and User Experience in Recommender Systems.

 <!-- ### [2019 - *Current* ]